jerboa88/Mergist/README.md

 ## Contributing
-Please feel free to create an issue or pull request if you encounter any issues.
-By contributing you agree to release your work under the same license as this project.
+This a personal project but feel free to create an issue if you encounter any problems with the site.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

-**More implementation details:**
-- Typescript only
-- DaisyUI component classes are used to style most components, with Tailwind CSS (via PostCSS) used for additional styling
-- Deployment is done using a custom GitHub Actions workflow which builds the app using Gatsby and commits it to the `gh-pages` branch where it is published by GitHub

 ## License